Boes er a Mekemad, Roischesar, Ngchesar

 Tia el boes a dechor er a chelsel a kliokl, el bekord el ta el metor a klungel el meliuekl, el chemau el bedul a daob.
 A mobedul uriul er ngii a teblong el bokungo el mla mongkong a medal.
 Ngar er ngii a kedeb el sinchi (dango) el mo bedul a dimes er aika el bokungo el locha ulemech el mei er aika el bokungo e ng di mla medakl a medal.
 A kuk mobedul a diluches er tia el boes a dirrek el sinchi el ko er a teletelel a “Y” el merael el bedul eou el di mo obangel er a melengel.
 A mobedul a diluches-ngebard er tia el boes a klou el kliokl (sinchi) el bekord 1 meter a delechel e 1/2 meter a tengel, e kliokl el ngar er a ongos el mo bedul a ngebard a delecherul.
 E ngar er ngii a kldei el rechelel el teblong a kliis el mo er a ullebengelel tia el chutem.
 Ngar er ngii a teblo el bokungo (tunnels) el ngar er a ullebengelel tia el kliokl (sinchi) er a mobedul a dimes, el chemau el bedul aika el teblo el rechelel el kliokl el bedul a diluches el mocheru er a ullebengelel tia el kedidai el chutem.

-The site rehabilitation and conservation project of Ked er a Ngchebakl ( Japanese Anti-Aircraft Gun ) located in Ngchebakl region commence on June 07, 2022 and completed on July 31, 2022.
+The site rehabilitation and conservation project of Boes er a Mekemad ( Japanese Defense Position ) located in Roischesar commence on June 07, 2022 and completed on July 15, 2022.
 The project involved clearing overgrowth trees, vines, and bushes around the site.
-To accomplish this, they must remove moss from the canons and anti-aircraft guns and purchase a stop rust clear paint in order to prevent the WWII remains from corroding.
-Other modification such as digging the trench will be supervised by village elders and monitored by the Bureau.
-Also, to build a 3ft. x 4ft interpretive sign using traditional materials at the site.
+They accomlished this by removing moss, dirt and rusts from the Coastal Defense Gun and apply a stop rust clear paint in order to prevent the WWII remains from corroding.
+Other modification such as digging the trench are supervised by village elders and monitored by the Bureau.
+They also built a 3ft. x 4ft interpretive signboard using traditional materials at the site.

 The main purpose of this project is to educate and motivate the public, especially the affected villagers to realize the importance of the site and its potential economic benefits.
 Through the project, the concerned executives, traditional leaders and individuals could be reminded once again that these precious resources are theirs and should be maintained for many reasons: for present and future generations to learn and enjoy; for continuous education; for heritage tourism; and for economic development.